HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

   can access the system, I can access the internet.
 This is mostly for tasks that I could complete using those awkward amounts of time, such as waiting for a bus.
-- `Calls` - For tasks that require a phone call.
+- `Phone` - For tasks that require my phone.
 Similar to the `Anywhere` context, but has been separated out as it's not always possible to make a phone call, for example, in busy places.
+It's also the case that my phone is often switched off, so I would rather not be reminded of these tasks when I can't complete them.
 - `Waiting-For` - For tasks that are waiting for an external factor before they can be completed.
 This is not for tasks that are waiting for me to complete another task.
 Future tasks should simply be given no label.